Skip to main content

 Tiffany Gormley

 Tiffany Gormley is a Licensed Independent Mental Health Practitioner (LIMHP) with over a decade of experience in the field.
-She earned her Master’s degree in Mental Health Counseling from University of Nebraska at Omaha and specializes in cognitive-behavioral therapy (CBT), dialectical behavior therapy (DBT), EMDR and trauma-informed care.
+She earned her master’s degree in Mental Health Counseling from University of Nebraska at Omaha and specializes in cognitive-behavioral therapy (CBT), dialectical behavior therapy (DBT), EMDR and trauma-informed care.

 Tiffany has worked various rehabilitation settings, including working with traumatic brain injury and substance use, and mental health populations.
 Tiffany is dedicated to providing trauma informed and evidence based treatment for all populations she works with.